For such simple items, keys can get a little tricky sometimes.

 Keyed Cylinder

-The peaks and valleys cut into a key shaft are of different heights.
-It turns out those heights correspond exactly with the length of each bottom pin housed within the cylinder (bottom pins are shown in light blue).
+The peaks and valleys cut into a key blade of different heights.
+It turns out those heights correspond exactly with the length of each bottom pin housed within the cylinder (bottom pins are shown in light green).
 The first pin might be a #6 height, the second pin a #8 height, and so on.
-The idea is to make the tops of the pins all line up horizontally once the key is inserted.
-And this point of horizontal alignment is called the shear line.
+The idea is to make the tops of the green pins all line up horizontally once the key is inserted.
+This point of horizontal alignment is called the shear line.

 Once all the pins align ”in shear” the key is allowed to turn.
-Remove the key again and the bottom pins all drop back to the bottom of the cylinder.
-It can no longer turn because the shear line is blocked by the top pins, as shown in the diagram on the left.
+Remove the key again and the pins all drop back to the bottom of their shafts.
+It can no longer turn because the shear line is blocked by the top pins, as shown in the diagram.